electricimp/Builder/README.md

 #### Use A Macro ####

-Macros can be used either inline with the [`@{...}`](#-inline-expressionsmacros) director, or with the [`@include`](#include) directive.
+Macros can be used either inline with the [`@{...}`](#-inline-expressionsmacros) directive, or with the [`@include`](#include) directive.
 When macros are used inline no line-control statements are generated for the output inside the macro scope and trailing newlines are trimmed from the macro output.

 <pre>
 <b>@{</b>macro<b>(</b>a, b ,c)<b>}</b>